Please note for the Online Parish Returns System:

 Fresh Expressions Choice Tree (PDF) – A simple tool to help you decide whether you should include a group as a Fresh Expression in your Statistics return.

 It would be very helpful for you to let us know which tools you find useful and which ones you don’t, and of any changes you think would be helpful.
-Just contact:
+To do this, please contact:

 Rev. Jason Kennedy